ysangkok/cn2-lab1/README.md

 We have tested with four phones: An HTC Desire, a Nexus 7, a Nexus 5 and a Samsung S4 Mini.

+We couldn't use the Nexus 7 to broadcast because it doesn't have a flashlight.

 Scenario 1
 ---

+In this scenario, we used a laptop to broadcast the signal.

 Phones are right next to one another in a bright room.
 This is just to test the network.